Gun alert sparks police call out to South Shields Asda store

 The report stated that the men in the vehicle, a navy blue Vauxhall Astra, were seen with what appeared to be a handgun.

+"There were reports on social media stating that an explosive device had been found but I can categorically say this was not the case and no such items were discovered or ever believed to be involved.

+"There was some slight disruption around the car park in Asda last night and I would like to thank members of the public who were affected and staff at the store for their understanding and co-operation to allow us to deal with the incident safely and securely."

-"Reports on social media are currently stating that an explosive device was present at the scene.
+The force said reports on social media had stated an explosive device was present at the scene.

 Almost Done!